openservicemesh/osm-docs/content/docs/getting_started/quickstart/manual_demo.md

 _Note: The root service can be any Kubernetes service.
 It does not have any label selectors.
 It also doesn't need to overlap with any of the Backend services specified in the Traffic Split resource.
 The root service can be referred to in the SMI Traffic Split resource as the name of the service with or without the `.<namespace>` suffix._

 The count for the books sold from the `bookstore-v2` browser window should remain at 0.
-This is because the current traffic split policy is currently weighted 100 for `bookstore` in addition to the fact that `bookbuyer` is sending traffic to the `bookstore` service and no application is sending requests to the `bookstore-v2` service.
+This is because the current traffic split policy is currently weighted 100 for `bookstore-v1` in addition to the fact that `bookbuyer` is sending traffic to the `bookstore` service and no application is sending requests to the `bookstore-v2` service.
 You can verify the traffic split policy by running the following and viewing the **Backends** properties:

 ```bash
 kubectl describe trafficsplit bookstore-split -n bookstore